SyncForMe/Observer/test_result.md

         -working: true
         -agent: "testing"
         -comment: "Created a dedicated test script (conversation_workflow_test.py) to test the fixed conversation generation endpoint.
 The tests confirmed that: 1) POST /api/conversation/generate works correctly with authentication, 2) It uses only the user's agents for conversation generation, 3) It properly uses the simulation state for context, 4) Conversations are saved with the correct user_id, 5) Conversation content is substantial and appears to be generated using Gemini.
 The fixed conversation generation endpoint is working correctly and provides a reliable way for users to generate conversations between their agents."
+        -working: false
+        -agent: "testing"
+        -comment: "Created a dedicated test script (conversation_generation_endpoint_test.py) to test the conversation generation endpoint.
+The tests confirmed that: 1) Authentication is properly enforced for the conversation generation endpoint, 2) The endpoint correctly requires at least 2 agents for conversation generation, 3) The endpoint successfully generates conversations between agents, 4) Conversations are saved with the correct user_id.
+However, there is a critical issue with user data isolation - users can see other users' conversations.
+When testing with two different user accounts, the second user was able to see the first user's conversations.
+This is a security issue that needs to be fixed to ensure proper user data isolation."

   - task: "Gemini Integration"
     implemented: true